iamMAHAM/alx-system_engineering-devops/README.md

-this is a repository containing many bash script
+this is a repository that contains many bash script for alx-system_engineering-devops